 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An infectious disease fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
-(Core) - I.B.1.b)
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in obstetrics and gynecology.

-The Sponsoring Institution must establish the infectious disease fellowship within a department of internal medicine or an administrative unit whose primary mission is the advancement of internal medicine subspecialty education and patient care.
-(Detail) - I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
 (Core)

-I.B.2.
+I.B.1.a).(1) The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology.
+(Core) I.B.1.a).(2) The fellowship program and residency program must complement and enrich one another.
+(Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core)

-I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(1) I.B.2.a).(2) be renewed at least every 10 years; and, (Core) be approved by the designated institutional official (DIO).
+(Core) be approved by the designated institutional official

-I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)